 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

 You won’t find many travellers in Cambodia who have heard of Kampong Cham or have it on their list of places to visit.
-Yet, this must-see city on the Mekong River is located only three hours from the capital, Phnom Penh, making it an ideal opportunity to explore one of the country’s rural provinces outside of its urbanised highlights.
+Yet, this must-see city on the Mekong River – the 12th largest in the country – is located only three hours from the capital, Phnom Penh, making it an ideal opportunity to explore one of the country’s rural provinces outside of its urbanised highlights.
 You can only ever truly understand the complex and diverse make-up of Cambodia once you start to explore its lesser-known corners.

 Our plans to travel to Kampong Cham were originally set out to be a quick stop there to break up the long journey we were taking from the southern coastal town of Kep to the eastern jungle lands of Mondulkiri (via a bus change in Phnom Penh).